RDAProvIG/WGplanning/CaseContent/Adoption.md

 ## Continued adoption
 Some of the outputs from this WG are targeted at continued adoption over time.
-This proposal includes a deliverable for a "sustainability plan for ongoing tool and data collection custodianship" after having initially established a provenance use case database, listings of provenance tools and provenance datasets.
+This proposal includes a deliverable for a "sustainability plan for ongoing data and  document custodianship" after having initially established a database of use cases and provenance patterns.
 Such a plan is currently missing from the international provenance community despite widespread recognition that it would be useful.
 This was recognised at IPAW 2016 independently of any RDA involvement.

 It is expected that at the conclusion of this WG, the current provenance IG will have some role in the custodianship of its outputs.